Lithium Ion (Li-Ion) 18650 Cells

 Can I mix different brands or ages of 18650 cells in one robot?

-No, you should never mix cells of different chemistries, capacities, brands, or ages.
-The weakest cell in a series will limit the entire pack's performance and is at high risk of reverse charging or failure.
-Always build packs from matched cells from the same manufacturing batch.
+No way—never mix chemistries, capacities, brands, or ages.
+The weakest in series drags everything down and risks reverse charging or failure.
+Stick to matched cells from the same batch.

 How does Li-Ion 18650 compare to LiFePO4 for robotics?

-Standard Li-Ion (NMC/NCA) 18650s offer higher energy density, meaning more power in less space, which is critical for compact AGVs.
-However, LiFePO4 cells generally have a longer cycle life (2000+ cycles) and are chemically safer, though they are heavier and bulkier for the same energy capacity.
+Standard Li-Ion (NMC/NCA) 18650s pack more energy in less space, vital for compact AGVs.
+LiFePO4 lasts longer (2000+ cycles) and is safer chemically, but heavier and bulkier for the same juice.

 What happens to voltage as the robot battery drains?

-Unlike a regulated power supply, battery voltage drops as it discharges.
-A 3.7V nominal cell starts at 4.2V fully charged and should be cut off around 3.0V.
-Your robot's motor controllers and electronics must be designed to handle this voltage range (e.g., a "24V" system varies between 29.4V and 21V).
+Unlike a steady power supply, battery voltage drops as it drains.
+A 3.7V nominal cell starts at 4.2V full and cuts off around 3.0V.
+Robot controllers and electronics must handle the range (e.g., "24V" swings 29.4V to 21V).

 Are 18650 cells suitable for 24/7 autonomous operations?